-More and more firms have located different stages of production processes in different countries in recent years, partly facilitated by trade liberalization and recent development of information technologies (IT).
+More and more firms have located different stages of production processes in different countries, partly facilitated by recent development of information technologies (IT).
 This international fragmentation of production processes is accompanied by active outsourcing across national boundaries.
-In spite of ample evidence from business anecdotes and aggregate statistics, however, efforts to empirically quantify foreign outsourcing, especially at the micro level, remain limited.
+Even for material-scarce Japan, manufactured intermediates now occupy far larger share in total imports than raw materials.
+The foreign outsourcing, at the same time regarded as a threat to domestic employment, has triggered political reactions, such as the Anti-Foreign-Outsourcing Bill proposal in the U.S. Congress.
+In spite of ample evidence from business anecdotes and aggregate statistics, however, efforts to empirically quantify foreign outsourcing, especially based on micro data, remain limited.

 Previous studies have calculated foreign outsourcing mostly from input-output tables (e.g. Campa and Goldberg (1997), Feenstra and Hanson (1996)).
 The use of these industry-level measures has immensely contributed to our understanding of foreign outsourcing, especially for comparisons across different periods and countries, but aggregate data are insufficient because, as will be reported later, a vast majority of firms are not actually involved in any foreign outsourcing at all.
-We need to investigate the inter-firm heterogeneity in foreign outsourcing, i.e. which types of firms choose to outsource their activities across national borders, or which firm-level characteristics, such as firm size and capital-labor ratio, are particularly related with the firm's choice of foreign outsourcing.
+We need to investigate the inter-firm heterogeneity in foreign outsourcing, i.e. which types of firms choose to outsource their activities across national borders, or which firm-level characteristics, such as firm size, productivity, and capital-labor ratio, are particularly related with the firm's choice of foreign outsourcing.

-On the other hand, theoretical models of foreign outsourcing have recently been constructed based on the incomplete contract theory by a series of papers, including Antras (2003) and Grossman and Helpman (2002).
-While these models have provided us with interesting testable results, direct firm-level empirical investigations of these predictions have yet to be seen.
+On the other hand, theoretical models of foreign outsourcing have recently been constructed based on the incomplete contract theory by a series of papers, including Antras